Intended parents and coordinators building a surrogacy financing and affordability plan

 Financing Surrogacy

 Financing should support the surrogacy plan, not distort it.
-The goal is to match funding to the real milestone sequence of the journey so your budget still works if the timeline changes.
+Match savings, lending, benefits, and reserves to the real milestone sequence so the budget still works if timing changes.

 Budget range